ohtu-2022k-minivinkit/ohtu-2022k-miniprojekti/documentation/manual.md

 - Press 1 + enter if you want to add a new bookmark.
   - If you want to return to menu press x + enter.
-  - To add bookmark add url + press enter.
+  - To add bookmark add url + enter.
   - If url returns a title and you want to keep it press e + enter or press k + enter if you want to edit it.
-  - If url did not return a title or you chose to edit it add your title + press enter.
+  - If url did not return a title or you chose to edit it add your title + enter.

 - Press 2 + enter if you want to see all bookmarks you've saved.